GCSE Biology DNA Revision Notes

 Master GCSE Biology DNA using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 DNA, or deoxyribonucleic acid, is the molecule that carries the genetic instructions for life.
-It is found in the cells of all living organisms and is responsible for inheritance, coding for proteins, and guiding the development and functioning of organisms.
+It is found in the cells of all living organisms and is responsible for heredity and the functioning of cells.

 Key Concepts

-- 1DNA is a double helix structure made up of nucleotides.
+- 1DNA is made up of two strands forming a double helix structure.

-- 2Each nucleotide consists of a sugar, a phosphate group, and a nitrogenous base.
+- 2The basic unit of DNA is called a nucleotide, which consists of a sugar, a phosphate group, and a nitrogenous base.

 - 5DNA replication is the process by which DNA makes a copy of itself before cell division.